Matteljay/lto-raspberry/README.md

 You probably want to be able to control your Raspberry from anywhere in the world.
 Checking the logs or restarting the server can be useful and fun.
 Even on your smartphone you could use [Termux](https://termux.com/) on Android or [iSH](https://ish.app/) on Apple iOS to access your Raspberry Pi server.
 First let's open a root shell: `sudo -s`.
 Then make sure your system is updated: `apt-get update && apt-get -y upgrade`, that will take a while and restart afterward.
 Now enable the SSH login feature with command: `systemctl --now enable ssh`.
 And update your user password with `passwd pi`, make sure you create a strong password.

-Lastly, find out your Raspberry's public internet IP address with `curl ipecho.net/plain;echo`.
+Lastly, find out your Raspberry's public internet IP address with command `curl ipecho.net/plain;echo`.
 Note this is NOT the same as `192.168.1.123` from above.
 Let's say for this article, your IP address (public host name) is `1.2.3.4`.

 ### Step 6: log in from a remote machine